 Two days after that, I performed the second repair of the upper longeron.

 The plans are slightly unclear on how you’re supposed to make sure the lower longerons are correctly installed.
 The important thing is that the lower longerons need to be installed such that each side exactly matches - each lower longeron needs to be exactly the same distance from the corresponding upper longeron.
 They should be close to the numbers specified in figure 5, but since it’s impossible to actually get that correct (considering you’re now measuring on a curved surface, when figure 5 is for a flat surface), the distances just need to be close to what figure 5 specifies.
+I measured the distance with a carpenter’s square, using wood spacers to avoid any error from measuring a vertical distance.
+I recorded the distances at 10 inch intervals, and then computed their differences.
+After, I marked the insets on the relevant sides, where relevant.
+Then I prepared for glassing.
+Here are the values I measured, along with what figure 5 specifies:

 The plans state to add saw cuts on the inside every 4 inches, then every 2 inches where the curvature is sharper.
 A bunch of other builders have reported better success with doubling that - making cuts every 2 inches and every inch in sharper curves.
 Which I also did.
 Additionally, I made these cuts using a thin blade on my oscillating tool, so I feel that the more-frequent cuts will better help with this curve.